AndyObtiva/glimmer/README.md

 ### Gem Listing

-The `glimmer` command comes with 3 tasks for listing Glimmer related gems that makes it easy to find out Glimmer Custom Shells, Custom Widgets, and DSLs published by others in the Glimmer community on [rubygems.org](http://www.rubygems.org).
+The `glimmer` command comes with tasks for listing Glimmer related gems to make it easy to find Glimmer Custom Shells, Custom Widgets, and DSLs published by others in the Glimmer community on [rubygems.org](http://www.rubygems.org).

 #### Listing Custom Shell Gems